hackclub/Arcade-Game-Jam/submissions/Ah It Appears To Have Done Something - Marini/READ ME.md

 implied or explicitly stated, of the system.
 ```

-Name inspired by the meme of the same name (https://youtu.be/bzmIitaLMfA).
+Name inspired by the homonymous meme (https://youtu.be/bzmIitaLMfA).

 ## Description